StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/add-custom-fields.md

-# How to Add a Custom Field
+# How to Add Custom Fields

 This topic provides step-by-step instructions for adding [custom fields](../custom-fields/about-custom-fields.md) to a [case](about-cases.md) or an [alert](../alerts/about-alerts.md) in TheHive.

+!!! tip "I can't find the right custom field"

 {!includes/access-manage-custom-fields.md!}